nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous GoodMatch home folder.

+**Q**: Can GoodMatch be used on any operating system?<br>
+**A**: Yes.
+GoodMatch can be used on any operating system as long as your computer has Java 11 or above.

+**Q**: What should I do if I encounter an error or bug in GoodMatch?<br>
+**A**: Report the error!
+You can report the error at this [link](https://github.com/AY2223S2-CS2103T-W14-3/tp/issues).
+We will be notified for any issues and get back to you as soon as possible.

+**Q**: Can GoodMatch be used by multiple users or on multiple computers?<br>
+**A**: No, GoodMatch can only be used by you.
+If you want to use it on another computer, set up GoodMatch on the other computer and copy the contents in `[JAR file location]/data/listingbook.json` from the old device to the new device.

+**Q**: Is there a limit to the number of job listings or applicants I can add to GoodMatch?<br>
+**A**: There is no limit to the number of job listings or applicants you can add to GoodMatch other than your own computer's storage limits.
+However, we do recommend you to keep the number of job listings under 1000 for best performance!

+**Q**: Can I customize the appearance of GoodMatch or the data fields for job listings and applicants?<br>
+**A**: No, unfortunately you cannot customize the appearance of GoodMatch but if you have a brilliant suggestion for us, let us know!

+**Q**: How often does GoodMatch receive updates or new features?<br>
+**A**: We have a few updates and features in store for you!
+We are working hard to push them as soon as possible so stay tuned for them!

+**Q**: Is there a user forum or support community for GoodMatch?<br>
+**A**: Any questions, suggestions or issues you have can be posted [here](https://github.com/AY2223S2-CS2103T-W14-3/tp/issues).
+We will be able to answer any concerns that you have there!

 ###### _< Back to [Table of Contents](#table-of-contents) >_

 ---